arun8796/AWS-notes/cloudformation/README.md

 DescribeStacks | Returns the description for the specified stack; if no stack name was specified, then it returns the description for all the stacks created.
 If the stack does not exist, an **AmazonCloudFormationException** is returned.
 ListStacks | Returns the summary information for stacks whose status matches the specified StackStatusFilter.
 Summary information for stacks that have been deleted is kept for 90 days after the stack is deleted.
 If no StackStatusFilter is specified, summary information for all stacks is returned (including existing stacks and stacks that have been deleted).
 ListStackResources | Returns descriptions of all resources of the specified stack.
 For deleted stacks, ListStackResources returns resource information for up to 90 days after the stack has been deleted.
-Ref | Returns the value of the specified parameter or resource.
-When you specify a parameter's logical name, it returns the value of the parameter.
-When you specify a resource's logical name, it returns a value that you can typically use to refer to that resource, such as a physical ID. | ```{ "Ref" : "logicalName" }```